 - Highland Park will increase student knowledge about healthy food choices and the importance of eating a variety of food colors. - Teacher and parent volunteers will create a list of resources for teaching students the importance of eating a variety of healthy foods and providing the rationale for how each type of food benefits their bodies.
 The school counselor, PE teacher, and dance teachers will choose a resource to share with students each month. - Students in conjunction with the school cafeteria manager will create posters showcasing healthy foods and their benefits and display them in the lunch room.
-Cafeteria supervision will continue to encourage students to eat prior to leaving the lunchroom. - Highland Park will provide a lunch schedule that ensures 20 minutes for students to eat their lunch and will utilize a reversed lunch schedule.
+Cafeteria supervision will continue to encourage students to eat prior to leaving the lunchroom. - Highland Park will provide a lunch schedule that ensures 20 minutes for students to eat their lunch .